gabriel-ruiz/gabriel-ruiz.github.io/index.md

 <h1 style="color: #5e9ca0; text-align: center; rotate: 90;"><span style="color: #2b2301;"><img src="./portrait.png" alt="Picture" border="3" width="180" height="125"></span></h1>

 I am a PhD student doing algorithmic and theoretical work on graphical models, including causal discovery and causal inference, with motivations in bioinformatics and gaps in statistical theory.
-Other areas where I have interest and some experience include data mining, change point detection, models for network and relational data, and generally the intersection of machine learning and statistics.
+Other areas where I am interested in and have some experience include data mining, change point detection, models for network and relational data, and generally the intersection of machine learning and statistics.
 My awesome advisors are [Qing Zhou](http://www.stat.ucla.edu/~zhou/) and [Oscar Madrid Padilla](https://hernanmp.github.io/).

 I received my B.S. in statistics from University of Calfornia, Riverside in 2017 and had the pleasure of working there with [Dr. Subir Ghosh](https://profiles.ucr.edu/subir.ghosh) through the [MARC U program](https://marcu.ucr.edu/).
 A copy of my resume can be found [here](https://github.com/gabriel-ruiz/gabriel-ruiz.github.io/blob/master/resume_ruizgabriel.pdf).